|Universal Life Insurance||Whole Life Insurance|

 The company takes part of your premium payments and puts them into a bank account with high interest so that the amount can increase in value over time.
 Some whole-life plans also pay out dividends to policyholders once a year.

-Either way, the cash value of your policy increases as time goes on, premiums are paid, and interest is accumulated.
+Either way, the cash value of your whole life policy increases as time goes on, premiums are paid, and interest is accumulated.
 This can help achieve goals on a long-term schedule, and you can borrow against the policy once you meet a minimum cash value.

 The cash value gives policyholders a chance to work with the policy while they are still alive.
 Once the policy reaches a certain cash value then the policyholder can borrow against it to fund things like college tuition for their children or major emergency expenses.